-- 1. For all papers that are required to be filed with the Office of the Secretary, the parties shall serve a courtesy copy on the Administrative Law Judge by electronic mail to the following email address: oali@ftc.gov.
+1. For all papers that are required to be filed with the Office of the Secretary, the parties shall serve a courtesy copy on the Administrative Law Judge by electronic mail to the following email address: oali@ftc.gov.
 The courtesy copy should be transmitted at or shortly after the time of any electronic filing with the Office of the Secretary.
 The oalj@ftc.gov email account is to be used only for courtesy copies of pleadings filed with the Office of the Secretary and for documents specifically requested of the parties by the Office of Administrative Law Judges.
-The subject line of all submissions to oali@ftc.gov shall set forth only the Docket Number and the title of the submission.
-Service by email shall be followed promptly by delivery of one hard copy by the next business day.
+Certificates of service for any pleading shall not include the OALJ email address, or the email address of any OALJ personnel, including the Chief ALJ, but rather shall designate only 600 Pennsylvania Ave., NW, Rm.
+H-110 as the place of service.
+The subject line of all electronic submissions to oalj@ftc.gov shall set forth only the Docket Number and the title of the submission.
+The parties are not required to serve a courtesy copy to the OALJ in hard copy, except upon request.
 In any instance in which a courtesy copy of a pleading for the Administrative Law Judge cannot be effectuated by electronic mail, counsel shall hand deliver a hard copy to the Office of Administrative Law Judges.
 Discovery requests and discovery responses shall not be submitted to the Office of Administrative Law Judges.
 The parties are reminded that all filings with the Office of the Secretary, including electronic filings, are governed by the provisions of Commission Rule 4.3(d), which states: "Documents must be received in the Office of the Secretary of the Commission by 5:00 p.m.
 Eastern time to be deemed filed that day.
-Any documents received by the agency after 5:00 p.m. will be deemed filed the following business day." - 2.
-The parties shall serve each other by electronic mail and shall include "Docket 9351" in the re line and all attached documents in .pdf format.
-Complaint Counsel and Respondents' Counsel agree to waive their rights to Service under 16 C.F.R. § 4.4(a)-(b). - 3.
-Each pleading that cites to unpublished opinions or opinions not available on LEXIS or WESTLAW shall include such copies as exhibits. - 4.
-Each motion (other than a motion to dismiss or a motion for summary decision) shall be accompanied by a separate signed statement representing that counsel for the moving party has conferred with opposing counsel in an effort in good faith to resolve by agreement the issues raised by the motion and has been unable to reach such an agreement.
-In addition, pursuant to Rule 3.22(g), for each motion to quash filed pursuant to § 3.34(c), each motion to compel or determine sufficiency pursuant to § 3.38(a), or each motion for sanctions pursuant to § 3.38(b), the required signed statement must also "recite the date, time, and place of each . . . conference between counsel, and the names of all parties participating in each such conference."
+Any documents received by the agency after 5:00 p.m. will be deemed filed the following business day."

+2. The parties shall serve each other by electronic mail and shall include "Docket 9360" in the re line and all attached documents in .pdf format.
+Complaint Counsel and Respondents' Counsel agree to waive their rights to Service under 16 C.F.R. § 4.4(a)-(b).

+3. Each pleading that cites to unpublished opinions or opinions not available on LEXIS or WESTLAW shall include such copies as exhibits.

+4. Each motion (other than a motion to dismiss or a motion for summary decision) shall be accompanied by a separate signed statement representing that counsel for the moving party has conferred with opposing counsel in an effort in good faith to resolve by agreement the issues raised by the motion and has been unable to reach such an agreement.
+In addition, pursuant to Rule 3.22(g), for each motion to quash filed pursuant to § 3.34(c), each motion to compel or determine sufficiency pursuant to § 3.38(a), or each motion for sanctions pursuant to § 3.38(b), the required signed statement must also "recite the date, time, and place of each ... conference between counsel, and the names of all parties participating in each such conference."
 Motions that fail to include such separate statement may be denied on that ground.